AnneyYeZiqing/AnneyYeZiqing/comp-bio-mrna/palindromes/README.txt

-Written by Ziqing (Anney) Ye, proposed by Siran Tian & Tatjana Trcek, for Trcek Lab at Johns Hopkins University Work in progress, paper in progress.
+Written by Ziqing (Anney) Ye, proposed by Siran Tian & Tatjana Trcek, for Trcek Lab at Johns Hopkins University.
+Work in progress, paper in progress.
 Table of contents:
 1. Palindrome identification and quantification (pfind.py and palindrome_write_to_excel.py) (for Siran’s paper figure 2A and consequent analysis)